 In this interview, TechWell speaks with Andreas Grabner, a performance engineer who has been working in this field for the past fifteen years.
 At STARWEST 2015, he presented DevOps: Find Solutions, Not More Defects.

 In today’s environment of plummeting software delivery cycle times, test automation becomes a more critical and strategic necessity.
-How can we possibly keep up with software delivery’s explosive pace while retaining satisfactory test coverage, keeping the reins on costs, and reducing...
+How can we possibly keep up with software delivery's explosive pace while retaining satisfactory test coverage?
+How do we keep the reins on costs...